awa03/Computer-Science-Notes/Spring2025/ModernPhilosphy/day2.md

 - __First Mediation__
 	- Reasons given why we can doubt all things
 	- Greatest utility lies in freeing us from prejudice
+	- Free from all prejudices
+	- Is there a complete reliable way of identifying the truth
+	-
 - __Second Meditation__
 	- I think therefore I am
 	- The mind realizes it is impossible for it to not exist during this meditation